OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

-* Click **Start Tensorboard** to start a [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard) Pod in your Kubeflow cluster.
+* Click **Start Tensorboard** to start a [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard) Pod in your OpenDataology cluster.
 The button text switches to **Open Tensorboard**.
 * Click **Open Tensorboard** to open the TensorBoard interface in a new tab, pointing to the logdir data specified in the `source` field.
 * Click **Delete Tensorboard** to shutdown the Tensorboard instance.

-**Note:** The Kubeflow Pipelines UI doesn't fully manage your TensorBoard instances.
+**Note:** The OpenDataology Pipelines UI doesn't fully manage your TensorBoard instances.
 The "Start Tensorboard" button is a convenience feature so that you don't have to interrupt your workflow when looking at pipeline runs.
 You're responsible for recycling or deleting the TensorBoard Pods using your Kubernetes